John Stewart (musician)

 John Coburn Stewart (September 5, 1939 – January 19, 2008) was an American songwriter and singer.
-He is known for his contributions to the American folk music movement of the 1960s while with the Kingston Trio (1961–1967) and as a popular music songwriter of the Monkees' No. 1 hit "Daydream Believer" and his own No. 5 hit "Gold" during a solo career spanning 40 years that included almost four dozen albums and more than 600 recorded songs.
+He is known for his contributions to the American folk music movement of the 1960s while with the Kingston Trio (1961–1967) and as a popular music songwriter of songs performed by the Monkees, as well as his own No. 5 hit "Gold" during a solo career spanning 40 years that included almost four dozen albums and more than 600 recorded songs.

 Early life

 Born in San Diego, Stewart was the son of horse trainer John S. Stewart and spent his childhood and adolescence in Southern California, living mostly in the cities of Pasadena and Claremont.
 He graduated in 1957 from Pomona Catholic High School, which at the time was a coeducational school.
-Following graduation from high school, John went on to attend Mt.
+Following graduation from high school, Stewart went on to attend Mt.
 San Antonio Junior College in Walnut, California, during 1957–1958, when he was active in its music and theater programs.

-He demonstrated an early talent for music, learning the guitar and banjo.
+Stewart demonstrated an early talent for music, learning the guitar and banjo.
 He composed his first song, "Shrunken Head Boogie," when he was ten years old.
 In an interview in Michael Oberman's 'Music Makers' column (The Washington Star) on 30 October 1971, Stewart said, "I bought a ukulele when I was in Pasadena.
 I would listen to Sons of the Pioneers records.
 Tex Ritter really turned me on to music.
 'I Love My Rooster' was Top Ten as far as I was concerned."
+John Stewart was a friend of Frank Zappa in the late 1950s.
+They both attended Pomona High School in California, where Zappa taught Stewart the chords to "The Streets of Laredo".